SteveWooding/fc-ignore/README.md

 This Chrome extension is for the [Funding Circle](https://www.fundingcircle.com) website and the secondary market for loans on the site.

-Sometimes when you are browsing the secondary loan market, you judge a loan not right for you and would like it not to be shown again.
+Sometimes when you are browsing the secondary loan market, you judge that a loan is not right for you and would like it not to be shown again.
 This is the problem that this extension for Chrome solves.

 ## How it works
 Each loan gets an ignore button placed next to it.
 When a user clicks this